 There are two video settings that are important for proper display of the video recordings in Seeing and Hearing Speech.

-On Windows computers, these are called the Colors and Screen Area settings.
-They are accessed by first pulling up the Start menu, selecting Settings and then Control Panel.
-In Control Panel, double click the icon labeled Display.
-In the resulting Display Properties window select the tab labeled Settings.
-You will see controls towards the bottom of the Settings window for Colors and Screen Area.
+These are called the Colors and Screen Resolution settings.
+They are accessed by first pulling up the Start menu, selecting Control Panel.
+In Widows 8, Windows 7, or Vista, select Personalization, and then Display Settings.
+You will see controls on the Display Settings/Settings window for Colors and (Screen) Resolution.
+In XP, in the Control Panel, double click the icon labeled Display.
+In the resulting Display Properties select the tab labeled Settings.

-On Macintosh computers these same controls are called Color Depth and Resolution.
-They are accessed by pulling down the Apple menu, going to Control Panels, and then selecting Monitors & Sound.
-Click on the Monitor icon to bring up the relevant controls.

-For proper execution of the program, the Colors (or Color Depth) selection should be set to 32-bit or 24-bit True Color (or millions of colors).
-If only High Color (or thousands of colors on the Mac) is available, the program will still run, but the video quality will not be as high as with 24-bit or 32-bit color (or millions of colors).
+For proper execution of the program, the Colors (or Color Quality) selection should be set to 32bit or 24bit Color (or Highest).
+If only 16bit (Medium) is available, the program will still run, but the video quality will not be as high as with 24-bit or 32-bit color.

-The control for Screen Area (or Resolution) is at the right.
-Seeing and Hearing Speech will work with any screen area setting that is 800 x 600 or greater.
+Seeing and Hearing Speech will work with any (Screen) Resolution setting that is 800 x 600 or greater.
 However, there are pluses and minuses to your selection that you should know about.

-A Screen Area (or Resolution) setting of 800 x 600 pixels will display the program at it's largest size (it will fill the screen).
+A (Screen) Resolution setting of 800×600 pixels will display the program at it's largest size (it will fill the screen).
 A large display is good if your eyes need it.
-When running the program at 800 x 600 pixels, on

-Windows computers, you will see neither the usual title bar at the top of the screen (with its minimize and maximize buttons) nor the task bar at the bottom of the screen.
+When running the program at 800×600 pixels, you will see neither the usual title bar at the top of the screen (with its minimize and maximize buttons) nor the task bar at the bottom of the screen.

-A Screen Area (or Resolution) of 1024 x 768 results in a display that is 28% smaller than the 800 x 600 display, but for most people it will be visually satisfactory.
-With that Screen Area setting on Windows computers you will be able to see and use the title bar and the task bar.
-You will also be able to switch to other programs by clicking on them in the background because the program screen for Seeing And Hearing Speech will not occupy the entire area on your monitor.
+A (Screen) Resolution of 1024×768 results in a display that is 28% smaller than the 800×600 display, but for most people it will be visually satisfactory.
+With that (Screen) Resolution setting on Windows computers you will be able to see and use the title bar and the task bar.
+You will also be able to switch to other programs by clicking on them in the background because the program screen for Seeing and Hearing Speech will not occupy the entire area on your monitor.